Features:

 What is Medicaid and why does it absorb the most welfare dollars?

 Medicaid was created in 1965 as the medical program available to SSI and TANF recipients.
 Medicaid is now also available to some additional low income families who experience substantial medical expenses.
 Due to legislative changes in the past decade, an additional group of middle class persons have used Medicaid to pay for nursing home care.
 For most recipients, Medicaid is a fee for service payment system similar to Medicare which allows the recipient to chose among available health care providers.
-Therefore, the high cost of American per capita health care (Click to see map) applies to the welfare health care system.
+Therefore, the high cost of American per capita health care (Click to see chart) applies to the welfare health care system.
 Before Medicaid, health care for the poor was provided by a system of local public hospitals and clinics which provided very limited benefits at a significantly lower cost.

 Why was AFDC considered a problem?

 Despite the phenomenal growth in the national economy from 1970 through 1996, reliance on all welfare programs increased dramatically.
 Although total welfare spending was but a small part of total government spending , the total monies spent and the percentage of participants have substantially increased.
 This has been particularly true of AFDC.
-Until recently, the percentage of AFDC recipients increased even during periods of relatively low unemployment.
+Until recently, the number of AFDC/TANF recipients as a percentage of the total population increased even during periods of relatively low unemployment.
 (Click to see chart) To some observers, this pattern has reflected an economy which has provided unequal opportunities.
 Others believed that reliance on AFDC had become a disincentive to work.
+Studies showed that in many states, the AFDC package of benefits has had a value substantially greater than the minimum wage.
 (Click to see map) For certain recipients, welfare indeed became a way of life even though most AFDC recipients had used the program only temporarily.
-In a society that has traditionally valued independence and hard work, AFDC recipients have been regular targets of political scorn.
+In a society that has traditionally valued independence and hard work, AFDC recipients became regular targets of political scorn.

 What did welfare reform do?